Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Performance of the Entanglement-Hamiltonian Tomography Protocol

-In this section, we outline the randomized-measurement and analysis strategy behind extracting approximate EHs from experiment.
-We also systematically investigate the performance of the approach with regard to the number of bases sampled, the number of shots performed, and the influence of device errors.
+In this section, we systematically investigate the performance of the approach with regard to the number of bases sampled, the number of shots performed, and the influence of device errors. {In addition, we study the effects of Trotterization.}

-Our tomography protocol consists of two parts: randomizing the state via single-qubit random unitaries drawn from a circular unitary ensemble, followed by classical post-analysis of the extracted measurements to determine an EH that best describes all observables.
-We use single-qubit random circuits, $\mathcal{U}\equiv \bigotimes_i u_i$ where $u_i$ is the following single-qubit unitary

-and for each qubit, the angles $\gamma^1_i$, $\gamma^2_i$, $\gamma^3_i$ are drawn according to a circular unitary ensemble (an overall phase is ignored) following Refs.~\cite{brydges2019probing,mueller2023quantum}.
-A drawback of this approach is that it does not maintain the symmetry structure of $\rho_A$, as it randomizes over the whole Hilbert space instead of each symmetry block of $\rho_A$.
-Such a symmetry-ignorant randomization mixes different symmetry sectors, resulting in an outcome that is inaccessible to any physical time-evolved quantum state.
-We choose it, nonetheless, to avoid the larger circuit depth associated with a symmetry-conscious randomization such as that proposed in Ref.~\cite{bringewatt2023randomized}.
-We note that a symmetry-conscious scheme would significantly reduce the measurement cost, as the sampling cost would only scale as the size of the symmetry block instead of the Hilbert-space size.
-It would thus simplify the classical optimization significantly.
-However, because the single-qubit scheme is tomographically complete, one can still reconstruct, approximately, the symmetry structure from the data.